Sheet Music

 IV Andante Sostenuto

-Samples of Harold Brown's Compositions for Strings
+Harold Brown's Compositions for Strings

 played by The Tessera Quartet with Louise Schulman

-String Quartet (1932) Part I Beginning
+String Quartet No. 1: I

-String Quartet Part II Beginning
+String Quartet No. 1: II

 Follow Harold's Score as the Renaissance Chorus Sings: